jwang-eng/jwang-eng.github.io/README.md

 # About Me
 ## My Interests: reading, shopping and planting.
 ## Websites I recommend
-•	[Vegetable Planting](https://aptv.org/garden-party/tomato-planting/) – I can get a lot of useful information from the website.
+â€¢	[Vegetable Planting](https://aptv.org/garden-party/tomato-planting/) â€“ I can get a lot of useful information from the website.

-•	[Amazon](https://www.amazon.com) - I can always buy what I need with a good price.
+â€¢	[Amazon](https://www.amazon.com) - I can always buy what I need with a good price.

 >>>>>>> 9dd1101c10a60ee2a1e0a21e823edfeebd70f8d9